-2012, and the number of children living with HIV-1 increased from 3,750 in 2007 to 5,700 in 2012.
-17-19 PMTCT was officially introduced in Vietnam in 2006.
-According to the guidelines of the Vietnamese government in 2005, all HIV-1infected pregnant women and their children should receive single-dose nevirapine free of charge.
-However, of the HIV-1-infected pregnant women in Vietnam, only 9.2% in 2006, 32.3% in 2009, and 44.0% in 2011 had access to the PMTCT program, and 27.9% received single-dose nevirapine in 2011.
-Most of the women who had access to the PMTCT program resided in urban areas, such as Hanoi and Haiphong.
-18,21 One study reported that 7.6% of the HIV-1infected pregnant women were on combination ARVs, 51.9% on single-dose nevirapine, and the remaining 40.4% without ARVs; only 46.2% of their children received single-dose nevirapine for PMTCT in 2008.
+In Vietnam, the first pregnant woman infected with HIV-1 was reported in 1993.
+The number of HIV-1-infected pregnant women increased from 4,000 in 2007 to almost 5,000 in 2012, and the number of children living with HIV-1 increased from 3,750 in 2007 to 5,700 in 2012.17-19 PMTCT was officially introduced in Vietnam in 2006.
+According to the guidelines of the Vietnamese government in 2005, all HIV-1-infected pregnant women and their children should receive single-dose nevirapine free of charge.20 However, of the HIV-1-infected pregnant women in Vietnam, only 9.2% in 2006, 32.3% in 2009, and 44.0% in 2011 accessed to the PMTCT program, and 27.9% received single dose nepiravipe in 201121.
+Most of the women who had access to the PMTCT program resided in urban areas, such as Hanoi and Haiphong.^{18,21} One study reported that 7.6% of the HIV-1-infected pregnant women were on combination ARVs, 51.9% on single-dose nevirapine, and the remaining 40.4% without ARVs; only 46.2% of their children received single-dose nevirapine for PMTCT in 2008.18

-MTCT of HIV-1 was observed in nine (6.7%) of the 135 children, who were all on single-dose nevirapine prophylaxis and were born to mothers with and without ARV prophylaxis between 2004 and 2006 in Northern Vietnam.
-However, limited data are available on the factors associated with vertical transmission of HIV-1, such as the transmission of drug-resistant HIV-1 and selection based on coreceptor usage in Vietnam.
+MTCT of HIV-1 was observed in 9 (6.7%) of the 135 children, who were all on single-dose nevirapine prophylaxis and born to mothers with and without ARV prophylaxis between 2004 and 2006 in Northern Vietnam.22 However, limited data is available on the factors associated with vertical transmission of HIV-1, such as the transmission of drug-resistant HIV-1 and selection based on co-receptor usage in Vietnam.

-In the present study, we investigated the appearance and profile of drug resistance-associated mutations in infants under nevirapine prophylaxis, the predicted coreceptor usage, and the genetic diversity of HIV-1 strains in mothers and their infants in Hanoi and Haiphong, Northern Vietnam.
+In the present study, we investigated the appearance and profile of drug resistanceassociated mutations in infants under nevirapine prophylaxis, the predicted co-receptor usage, and the genetic diversity of HIV-1 strains in mothers and their infants in Hanoi and Haiphong, Northern Vietnam.